 Kaiyukan is one of the largest public aquariums on the planet.
 It boasts of 27 fish tanks in 16 exhibits, each of which represents marine and freshwater habitats found on the Pacific Ring of Fire.

-Osaka’s bay area is perhaps the most modern part of the city, where you will find numerous theme parks, shopping centers, museums, and business districts, including Kansai International Airport, as well as the city’s international and domestic sea ports.
+Osaka’s bay area is perhaps the most modern part of the city, where you will find numerous theme parks, shopping centres, museums, and business districts, including Kansai International Airport, as well as the city’s international and domestic seaports.
 Additionally, Osaka Bay is where you will find the Setonakai National Park, a collection of 3,000 protected islands in Japan’s Inland Sea; as well as the Nanko Bird Sanctuary.